keensworth/DiscordBot/README.md

 ## Client/Server
 Basic socket programming allows for the communciation between the bot (server), and many other clients.
 ### Server
 The bot is run in the terminal.
 When it starts, it acts as a server and listens for clients.
 When clients connect, they are able to execute commands remotely.
 The server allows for several clients to be connected at a time, each being listened to on a separate thread.
-When commands are recieved by the client, they are parsed for correctness, and if allowed, executed with the provided commands through the server's connection to the bot.
+When commands are recieved by the client, they are parsed for correctness, and if allowed, executed with the provided parameters through the server's connection to the bot.
 ### Client
 The client is not included in this repo.
 The client attempts to connect to the server, and if successful, awaits user input.
 Once input is given, the client writes to the server in attempt to execute a command.
 ### Protocol